KyleNBurke/KyleNBurke.github.io/internal_collisions/README.md

 ![](images/pic_4.png)

 Resolving the collision using this vector will result in the box appearing to have hit a wall.
-If the box is sliding along line segment B, once it hits C, a minimum resolution vector like this could be generated and resolving such collision will cause this internal collision issue.
+If the box is sliding along line segment B, once it hits C, a minimum resolution vector like this could be generated and resolving such collisions will cause this internal collision issue.

 The same problem could happen if the box is moving left, then collides with line segment A.